 Establishing a Framework to Manage the Change Process

-Change management in software development projects doesn't have to be challenging, expensive, and process-heavy.
+Change management in software development doesn't have to be challenging, expensive, and process-heavy.

-If you take a framework approach to change management, you can quickly and easily reduce incidents while keeping processes agile and minimizing work disruptions.
+If you take a framework approach to software development change management, you can quickly and easily reduce incidents while keeping processes agile and minimizing work disruptions.

 Here are seven items I'd like to recommend that should be part of your change management framework: